mjhea0/meteor-in-action/readme.md

 3. Up or down vote answers
 4. Login via Twitter
 5. Only answer or vote if they are logged in
-6. View questions and submitted answers without logging in
+6. View question but not submitted answers without logging in

 Before we start adding this functionaly, let's first restructure the project.